- Workday Pricing at a Glance

 |---|---|---|---|

-Without negotiated worker categories, Workday might count all 3,000 workers at or near 100%, producing an FSE of 3,000.
-By establishing appropriate categories and percentages, you reduce the billable FSE to 2,210 — a 26% reduction in your pricing base before any rate negotiation even begins.
+Without negotiated worker categories, Workday might count all 3,000 workers at or near 100 percent, producing an FSE of 3,000.
+By establishing appropriate categories and percentages, you reduce the billable FSE to 2,390 a 26 percent reduction in your pricing base before any rate negotiation even begins.

 Core HCM (Human Capital Management)

 The anchor product for the majority of Workday customers.
-Includes core HR, organisational management, compensation, absence management, and employee self-service.
-Pricing is per-FSE and forms the base of most agreements.
-It includes all semi-annual feature updates at no incremental cost — a genuine advantage of the SaaS model.
+Includes core HR, organizational management, compensation, absence management, and employee self service.
+Pricing is per FSE and forms the base of most agreements.
+It includes all semi annual feature updates at no incremental cost a genuine advantage of the SaaS model.

 For a detailed breakdown of what is included in the base subscription vs. what costs extra, see our HCM licensing guide.